This post may contain affiliate links.

 Pinterest Hidden Image

-As the temperature cools, I look forward each day to a dinner that is not only nutritious but extra cozy too.
-This easy Brussels Sprouts Pasta is exactly that.
-Starring crispy sautéed Brussels sprouts and a scrumptious brown butter sauce, this simple yet filling dish wows with rich fall flavors and ingredients.
+Starring crispy sautéed Brussels sprouts and a scrumptious brown butter sauce, this easy Brussels Sprouts Pasta is a simple yet filling dish that wows with rich fall flavors and ingredients!

 With just pasta, butter, a squeeze of lemon, and the vegetables you have on hand (Brussels sprouts are my darling at the moment), you can make this rich, all-in-one recipe for a spectacular meal.